Structure plans ensure that land development is performed in an orderly manner taking the strategic direction set by the City into consideration.

 Submissions with valid planning concerns must be made in writing within 14 days of the notice.
 These will be taken into account when a decision is made on the application.

-The City of Kalgoorlie Boulder has received the above mentioned Scheme Amendment which proposes changes to the Town Planning Scheme No. 01, 1997 as follows:
+The City of Kalgoorlie-Boulder is inviting comments on Scheme Amendment No.98 which proposes changes to Local Planning Scheme No.01, 1997 as follows: